 Incomplete abortion

-If this complication is detected, then vacuum aspiration is necessary to evacuate the remnants of the ovum. ...
+If detected this complication, then vacuum aspiration is necessary to evacuate the remaining fertilized egg. .

 Rehabilitation after medical abortion

-This page describes how to use Mifepristone and Misoprostol (Cytotec) for early medical abortion.
+This page describes how to use Mifepristone and Misoprostol (Cytotec) for medication interruption early pregnancy.